 Ok, now you are ready to start.
 Close the door and identify the specific area that needs to be trimmed and make a mental note.
 Most of the time, it is just one section of the door that needs to be addressed.

 Lets get started!

-2. Once you get started planing, keep steady pressure moving the planer across the top of the door in long stokes.
+2. Once you get started planing, keep steady pressure moving the planer across the top of the door in long strokes.
 You will get resistance and have to start again – just stay at it and don’t let the tool dig into the door too much.

 3. Once you shave off a layer or two, try to close the door and see how much progress you have made.
 It will take several passes to be patient and keep moving until completed.